segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ## Getting started

-Before you connect Segment to Google Analytics 4, configure a Google Analytics 4 property in your Analytics account.
+Before you connect Segment to Google Analytics 4 Web, configure a Google Analytics 4 property in your Analytics account.
 For more information, see Google's article: [Set up Analytics for a website and/or app](https://support.google.com/analytics/answer/9304153){:target='_blank'}.

 To add the Google Analytics 4 Web destination: